 But the biggest problem with French bread is that they don’t stay soft long!
-The French bread has to be consumed that day, and that makes it hard to keep the supply on hand.
-The max length of time that I've been able to keep the French bread soft is a couple of days at the most.
+The French bread has to be consumed within a day or two, and that makes it difficult to keep a supply of bread on hand.
+The maximum length of time that I've been able to keep French bread soft is a couple of days.

-What others have done to keep the French bread from going hard and know it is not Viagra.
+What others have done to keep French bread from going hard.

 From Ehow on Baguette http://www.ehow.com/how_8261897_keep-baguette-soft.html:

 6. Wrap any baguette that you did not consume with a stalk of celery.
 Use plastic cling wrap to wrap the baguette tightly.
 The celery, which has a high moisture content, will help keep the baguette moist without becoming soggy.

 7. Spray water on the French bread and put it in the microwave for (x) seconds, depending on how big the piece of bread is.

 What I've done keep my French bread soft and make it last longer:

 9. Wrap the French bread in a cotton towel.